sorjjoon/Scotland-Yard-Ai/documentation/reports/week2.md

 Currently all assets outside folders MCST and server can be used in both server side, as well as client side (in the browser).

-Finally, as preperation for next week, began implementing the GameTree class (not pushed atm)
+Finally, as preperation for next week, began implementing the GameTree class (not ready or tested yet)

 Time usage: ~ 20h